Contact the Park

 Camp, hike and experience amazing geologic wonders at Montana's first and best-known state park.

 Lewis & Clark Caverns State Park features one of the largest known limestone caverns in the Northwest.
-Cave access by guided tour only.
+Cave access by guided tour only May through September.

 Lewis & Clark Caverns State Park also features camping and trails to hike or bike, a state-of-the-art visitor center, interpretive displays, a gift shop, food and beverage concessions, amphitheater, and interpretive events presented during the summer months.

-The park has a large campground with 40 campsites, a tipi, and three cabins, which you can reserve online.
+The park has a large campground with 40 campsites, a wall tent, and three cabins, which you can reserve online.
 The park also has hiker/biker sites available on a first come/first served basis.
 There is a $5 charge to use the dump station.

 The site encompasses 3,015 acres.
 The entry area is at an elevation of 4,300 feet and the caverns area is at an elevation of 5,300 feet.

 Help us conserve the bat population at Lewis & Clark Caverns State Park.
 White nose syndrome is a fungal disease, well established in the eastern portion of North America and recently found in the west.
 It does not affect humans, but has proven lethal to bats.
-If you have been to a cave or mine in the past two years, do not wear the same clothing, shoes or accessories as you wore there on our caverns tour.
+If you have been to a cave or mine in the past five years, do not wear the same clothing, shoes or accessories as you wore there on our caverns tour.
 If it cannot be avoided (for example, eye glasses or shoes) please contact park staff the day of your visit in order to obtain a disinfecting wipe.
+You can find decontamination protocols for anything that may have come into contact with the fungal disease at www.whitenosesyndrome.org.

 See a current list of Restrictions and Closures on State Parks and other FWP lands that may be affected by floods, fire, drought or major maintenance activities.